Installing R and RStudio

 install.packages(packages)

-- If you are asked if you want to install packages that need compilation, type
+If asked whether you want to install packages that need compilation, type n

 -